Guidance Notes for Capital Grant Applications 2025-26

 To be eligible to apply for this funding you must:

-• Not have accepted funding in the last round (financial year 2022/23) of KCC's School Travel Plan Capital Grant Awards bids.
-Unsuccessful applicants may still apply.
+- Not have accepted funding in the last round (financial year 2024/25) of KCC's School Travel Plan Capital Grant Awards bids.
+Unsuccessful applicants in that year may still apply.

-• Have fully completed the Annual Travel Review, including the 'Hands Up' travel survey data, for 2023 together with the Capital Grant application section on this site, and have submitted this online by Friday 23rd June 2023.
+- Have fully completed the Annual Review, including the 'Hands Up' travel survey data for 2025, together with the Capital Grant application section on this site, and have submitted this online by Friday 13th June 2025.
 If you are not already registered click here or to login click here

 How will applications be assessed?